 Eric Dallemagne: If you’re in the mood for an espresso pick me up with touches of rustic interiors and a decent selection of breakfast or lunch snacks you’ll appreciate this cutely decorated spot.

-Prinses Elisabethplein 5 Place Princesse Élisabeth, Schaarbeek, Brussels Hoofdstedelijk Gewest
+Prinses Elisabethplein 5 Place Princesse Élisabeth, Schaerbeek, Bruselas-Capital

 Eric Dallemagne: The TrainWorld museum was the highlight of our trip.
 1 of the most unique museums of this kind in the world.
 It combined the story of the train throughout the centuries with a look into the future.